 Coffee vs Latte

-There’s nothing like stepping into a coffee shop in the morning with the delicious aroma of freshly roasted beans to wake your senses and taste buds.
+There’s nothing like stepping into a coffee shop in the morning with the delicious aroma of freshly roasted beans to wake your senses and taste buds, especially when you’re deciding between regular coffee vs latte.

 Coffee is traditionally consumed black or with a bit of sugar but has evolved into fancier versions with a taste twist, like lattes.